Xilinx/mlir-aie/docs/Building.md

     To clone `llvm`, run `utils/clone-llvm.sh` (see
     `utils/clone-llvm.sh` for the correct `llvm` commit hash):
     ```
-    source utils/clone-llvm.sh
+    ./utils/clone-llvm.sh
     ```

     If you have already an LLVM repository, you can instead of cloning just make a new worktree from it by using:
     ````
-    source utils/clone-llvm.sh --worktree <directory-of-existing-LLVM-repository>
+    ./utils/clone-llvm.sh --worktree <directory-of-existing-LLVM-repository>
     ````

-    To build (compile and install) llvm, run utils/build-llvm-local.sh in the directory that llvm and cmakeModules are cloned in.
-See build-llvm-local.sh for additional shell script arguments.
+    To build (compile and install) LLVM, run `utils/build-llvm-local.sh`` in the directory that `llvm` and `cmakeModules` are cloned in.
+See `utils/build-llvm-local.sh` for additional shell script arguments.
-    Note that build-llvm.sh is a variation of the llvm build script used for CI on github.
+    Note that `build-llvm.sh` is a variation of the LLVM build script used for CI on GitHub.
     ```
     ./utils/build-llvm-local.sh
     ```
-    This will build llvm in llvm/build and install the llvm binaries under llvm/install.
+    This will build LLVM in `llvm/build` and install the LLVM binaries under `llvm/install`.

-4. Build the mlir-aie tools by calling `utils/build-mlir-aie.sh` with the path to `llvm/build`.
+4. Build the MLIR-AIE tools by calling `utils/build-mlir-aie.sh` with the path to the `llvm/build` directory.
 The Vitis enviroment will have to be set up for this to succeed.

     ```
     source <Vitis Install Path>/settings64.sh
     ./utils/build-mlir-aie.sh <llvm dir>/<build dir>